 Table of Contents

-Japan's digital landscape is characterized by a high internet penetration rate, with nearly 100 million active social media users as of 2024.
+Japan's digital landscape is characterized by a high internet penetration rate, with around 96 million active social media users or around 78% of the population, as of 2025.
 The country's ageing population and high urbanization rate influence social media usage patterns, making platforms that cater to a wide age range and offer multifunctional services particularly popular.

 Popular Social Media Platforms in Japan